TheSantacloud/blog/content/posts/GMs are like DJs.md

 ### More tools is not mo' betta- Don't overdo it

-Tools require mastery (remember Technical Proficiency?).
+Tools require mastery - remember Technical Proficiency?
 More tools won't automatically make you better - **running the game will**.
 Look at a DJ’s deck: it's not huge, but each button serves a purpose they fully understand.
 I also guarantee you that they even remember when (and for how much) they bought each and every device in their deck.

 You should respect your tools, by knowing them intimately.
 There is no substitute for experience, and it's gained only by doing the thing; not by reading about it, or "optimizing" your workflow.
 Remember -